pdornian/patrickd/content/pages/stuff_I_like.md

 Title: Stuff I Like
 Slug: stuff-i-like
 Author: patrickD
-Summary: Links to creators, independent (and not so independent) media, and other reasources.
+Summary: Links to creators, independent (and not so independent) media, and other resources.

 If I was cool, I'd make this into an OPML.